vmware/pyvmomi/docs/vim/host/DatastoreSystem.rst

   Raises:

-    `vim.fault.InaccessibleDatastore`_:
+    `vim.fault.InaccessibleDatastore <vim/fault/InaccessibleDatastore.rst>`_:
        if the datastore argument is set and the host cannot access the indicated datastore.

-    `vim.fault.DatastoreNotWritableOnHost`_:
+    `vim.fault.DatastoreNotWritableOnHost <vim/fault/DatastoreNotWritableOnHost.rst>`_:
        if the datastore argument is set and the host cannot write to the indicated datastore.

-    `vmodl.fault.NotSupported`_:
+    `vmodl.fault.NotSupported <vmodl/fault/NotSupported.rst>`_:
-       if the datastore argument is set and the `localSwapDatastoreSupported`_ capability is not true for the host.
+       if the datastore argument is set and the `localSwapDatastoreSupported <vim/host/Capability.rst#localSwapDatastoreSupported>`_ capability is not true for the host.

 QueryAvailableDisksForVmfs(datastore):